 When are your computers and study rooms going to be available?

 We understand many people come to the library to access the computers and study rooms, but after much discussion staff felt these services will need to resume at a later date, due to the proximity and the cleaning that would need to occur between users.
 The library continues to follow the recommendations of Governor Pritzker’s Restore Illinois Plan, which includes monitoring current COVID-19 information, so it can if needed, adapt quickly to a changing environment.

-As of now, limited computer use is scheduled to become available Monday, July 27.
+As of now, limited computer is available.
 We do not have a date for opening the study rooms.
 You can follow updates here.